Keystone Inspires is part of Keystone Tutors Limited, a company registered in England and Wales (company number 06840060).

 In line with applicable Data Protection Laws we are only able to process personal data where we have a valid reason to do so, including where you have provided your consent for us to do so, or where we are required to do so either to fulfil our contractual obligations to you, or comply with our legal obligations.

-Registration and client details (for Clients): This includes details such as your name, email address, address, and telephone number.
+Registration and client details: This includes details such as your name and email address.

-Payment details (for Clients): As part of the sign-up process clients may enter card details or direct debit details.
+Payment details: As part of the sign-up process clients may enter card details or direct debit details.
 To ensure these details are securely held we work with industry leaders Stripe for processing of card payments.

 What do we do with your information?